python/mypy/docs/source/common_issues.rst

 Invariance vs covariance
 ------------------------

-Most mutable generic collections are invariant, as well all user defined generic classes are considered invariant by default in mypy, see :ref:`variance-of-generics` for motivation.
+Most mutable generic collections are invariant, and mypy considers all user-defined generic classes invariant by default
+(see :ref:`variance-of-generics` for motivation).
 This could lead to some unexpected errors when combined with type inference.
 For example:

 .. code-block:: python